Over-rescuing leadership: Why saving your team can actually hold back performance

 A system preserved, not progressed.

-The greenhouse that never meets the weather
+The greenhouse problem: Teams that never feel the weather

-Why accountability disappears under over-rescuing leadership
+Why accountability evaporates under over-rescuing leadership

-Rescuing doesn’t remove accountability.
-It dissolves it.
+Rescuing doesn’t remove accountability; it dissolves it.

 Every time a leader intervenes, they widen the developmental canyon between themselves and the team.
 The leader’s knowledge compounds; the team’s stagnates.